Inland (Murnane novel): Reception

 Internationally, Inland did not initially capture a large readership.
 It appeared in the United Kingdom, where it had only a single review and scant sales.
 In 1995, a Swedish translation of the book (Inlandet) was released; this edition did not garner much attention, although reviews of Murnane's work, including Inland, have generally been kinder in Scandinavia than in the US and UK.
 Helen Harris, reviewing the book for the Times Literary Supplement, wrote that "[by] constantly game-playing and undermining the edifice of his own fiction, Murnane is left with an end product too artificial to have much evocative force".
 Another reviewer considered the book's use of repetition and its "disappointing, stagnant rendering of memory, time, and fantasy" to make it tedious to read.

-However, in 2012, after its having been re-released in the US, Inland was the subject of a lengthy review by Coetzee, published in the New York Review of Books, that described it as Murnane's most ambitious and powerful work to date.
+However, in 2012, after its having been re-released in the US, Inland was the subject of a lengthy review by J. M. Coetzee, published in the New York Review of Books, that described it as Murnane's most ambitious and powerful work to date.
 Coetzee wrote: "The emotional conviction behind the later parts of Inland is so intense, the somber lyricism so moving, the intelligence behind the chiseled sentences so undeniable, that we suspend all disbelief".
 Peter Craven, writing in The Sydney Morning Herald, called it "a work that dazzles the mind with its grandeur and touches the heart with a great wave of feeling".

 The book has also been the subject of several PhD theses and other scholarly work.